-Chemistry 107 and the associated laboratory Chemistry 107L are intended for those entering health science and related fields such as Athletic Training and Physical Therapy.
-The course will progress from the basic tenets of general chemistry through organic chemistry and finally to biochemistry.
+Chemistry 107 and the associated laboratory Chemistry 107L are intended for those entering health science and related fields such as Athletic Training and Exercise Science.
+The course will integrate the basic tenets of general, organic, and biological chemistry.
 Medical and health-related applications will be emphasized.
-4 lecture and 3 laboratory hours per week.
+4 lecture and 3 laboratory hours.